My Approach to Helping

 Specific Issue(s) I'm Skilled at Helping With

-For over 25 years, I've been helping people learn more effective coping and communication skills and break self-destructive patterns.
-I provide general counseling and also specialize in issues around substance abuse and dual-diagnosis.
-I especially enjoy working with young adults, folks with dual-diagnosis issues, and professionals in recovery.
+For over 26 years, I've been helping people discover effective coping and communication skills and break self-destructive patterns.
+In addition to therapy, I provide addictions counseling and DOT-SAP services.
+I specialize in substance abuse and dual-diagnosis issues and especially enjoy working with young adults and impaired professionals or those in recovery.

 Important Factors for Choosing a Therapist